 In endemic areas, melioidosis is likely to occur in patients with

 Melioidosis is also a potential agent of bioterrorism Biological Agents as Weapons Biological warfare (BW) is the use of microbiological agents for hostile purposes.
 Such use is contrary to international law and has rarely taken place during formal warfare in modern history... read more .

-Infection may manifest acutely or remain latent for years after an inapparent primary infection.
+Melioidosis may manifest acutely or remain latent for years after an inapparent primary infection.
 Mortality is < 10%, except in acute septicemic melioidosis, which is frequently fatal.

 Localized suppurative infection can occur in almost any organ but is most common at the site of inoculation in the skin (or lungs) and associated lymph nodes.
 Typical metastatic sites of infection include the liver, spleen, kidneys, prostate, bone, and skeletal muscle.
 Acute suppurative parotiditis is common among children in Thailand.
 Patients may be afebrile.

 Ultrasonography or CT of the abdomen and pelvis should probably be done to detect abscesses, which may be present regardless of the clinical presentation.
 The liver and spleen may be palpable.
-Liver function tests, AST, and bilirubin are often abnormal.
+Liver tests, aspartate aminotransferase (AST), and bilirubin are often abnormal.
 Renal insufficiency and coagulopathy may be present in severe cases.
-The WBC count is normal or slightly increased.
+The white blood cell count is normal or slightly increased.

 Melioidosis is acquired by skin contact, ingestion, or inhalation; it is not acquired directly from infected animals or people.

 The most common manifestation is an acute pulmonary infection (occasionally severe), but suppurative lesions may occur in the skin and/or many other organs; septicemia, which has high mortality, may result.